lavanet/lava/cmd/lavavisor/README.md

   - `--from`

   **Optional Flags**:
+  - `--create-link`
   - `--log-level`
   - `--directory`

   **Example usage:**
-  `lavavisor create-service consumer /home/ubuntu/config/consumer-ETH1.yml --geolocation 1 --from user1 --log_level info --keyring-backend test --chain-id lava --node http://127.0.0.1:26657`
+  `lavavisor create-service consumer /home/ubuntu/config/consumer-ETH1.yml --geolocation 1 --from user1 --log_level info --keyring-backend test --chain-id lava --node http://127.0.0.1:26657 --create-link`

   This command generates the service file in '.lavavisor/' directory so that consumer & provider processes can be started in a robust manner.
 Additionally, it creates a `./logs` directory, so that service logs can be easily accessed.
 Finally, it updates the `config.yml` file by appending the name of the service created by this command, allowing the created process to be read by the lavavisor start command.

+ Use the `--create-link` flag to create a symbolic link to the `/etc/systemd/system/` directory; it is highly recommended for ensuring service files are set up properly.
+___
-- **`lavavisor start`**: Starts provider/consumer processes given with linked binary and starts lavavisor version monitor.
+ 3- **`lavavisor start`**: Starts provider/consumer processes given with linked binary and starts lavavisor version monitor.

   **Optional Flags**:
+  - `--auto-download`
   - `--directory`
-  - `--auto-download`

   **Example usage:**
   `lavavisor start --auto-download`